mendix/docs/content/en/docs/appstore/modules/advanced-audit-trail/advanced-audit-trail-ui.md

 ### 1.1 Dependencies

-* You should use this module with the [Advanced Audit Trail](/appstore/app-services/advanced-audit-trail/) app service.
+* You should use this module with the [Advanced Audit Trail](/appstore/app-services/advanced-audit-trail/) solution.

 ## 2 Installation

-To install the component, click the **Contact Us** button on the [Advanced Audit Trail](https://marketplace.mendix.com/link/component/120943) Marketplace page.
+To install the component, first click the **Contact Us** button on the [Advanced Audit Trail](https://marketplace.mendix.com/link/component/120943) Marketplace page.

 Then follow the instructions in the [Importing Content from the App Explorer](/appstore/general/app-store-content/#import) section in *Use Marketplace Content in Studio Pro* to import the Advanced Audit Trail Core module and the Advanced Audit Trail UI module into your project.

 {{% alert color="info" %}}If you update the Advanced Audit Trail Core module, make sure that you update the Advanced Audit Trail UI module to the same version.{{% /alert %}}